awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 AWS KMS retains all key material for a KMS key, even if key rotation is disabled\.
 AWS KMS deletes key material only when you delete the KMS key\.

 **Using key material**
 When you use a rotated KMS key to encrypt data, AWS KMS uses the current key material\.
 When you use the rotated KMS key to decrypt ciphertext, AWS KMS uses the same version of the key material that was used to encrypt it\.
 You cannot request a particular version of the key material\.

-**Enable and disable key rotation**
+**Customer managed keys**  <a name="rotate-customer-keys"></a>
-Automatic key rotation is disabled by default on customer managed keys\.
-When you enable \(or re\-enable\) automatic key rotation, AWS KMS automatically rotates the KMS key 365 days after the enable date and every 365 days thereafter\.
+Automatic key rotation is disabled by default on [customer managed keys](concepts.md#customer-cmk) but authorized users can enable and disable it\.
+When you enable \(or re\-enable\) automatic key rotation, AWS KMS automatically rotates the KMS key one year \(approximately 365 days\) after the enable date and every year thereafter\.

+**AWS managed keys**  <a name="rotate-aws-managed-keys"></a>
+AWS KMS automatically rotates AWS managed keys every year \(approximately 365 days\)\.
+You cannot enable or disable key rotation for [AWS managed keys](concepts.md#aws-managed-cmk)\.
+In May 2022, AWS KMS changed the rotation schedule for AWS managed keys from every three years \(approximately 1,095 days\) to every year \(approximately 365 days\)\.
+New AWS managed keys are automatically rotated one year after they are created, and approximately every year thereafter\.
+Existing AWS managed keys are automatically rotated one year after their most recent rotation, and every year thereafter\.

+**AWS owned keys**  <a name="rotate-aws-owned-keys"></a>
+You cannot enable or disable key rotation for AWS owned keys\.
+The [key rotation](#rotate-keys) strategy for an AWS owned key is determined by the AWS service that creates and manages the key\.
+For details, see the *Encryption at Rest* topic in the user guide or developer guide for the service\.

 **Disabled KMS keys**
 While a KMS key is disabled, AWS KMS does not rotate it\.
 However, the key rotation status does not change, and you cannot change it while the KMS key is disabled\.
-When the KMS key is re\-enabled, if the key material is more than 365 days old, AWS KMS rotates it immediately and every 365 days thereafter\.
-If the key material is less than 365 days old, AWS KMS resumes the original key rotation schedule\.
+When the KMS key is re\-enabled, if the key material is more than one year old, AWS KMS rotates it immediately and every year thereafter\.
+If the key material is less than one year old, AWS KMS resumes the original key rotation schedule\.

 **KMS keys pending deletion**
 While a KMS key is pending deletion, AWS KMS does not rotate it\.
 The key rotation status is set to `false` and you cannot change it while deletion is pending\.
 If deletion is canceled, the previous key rotation status is restored\.
-If the key material is more than 365 days old, AWS KMS rotates it immediately and every 365 days thereafter\.
-If the key material is less than 365 days old, AWS KMS resumes the original key rotation schedule\.
+If the key material is more than one year old, AWS KMS rotates it immediately and every year thereafter\.
+If the key material is less than one year old, AWS KMS resumes the original key rotation schedule\.

-**AWS managed keys**
-You cannot manage key rotation for [AWS managed keys](concepts.md#aws-managed-cmk)\.
-AWS KMS automatically rotates AWS managed keys every three years \(1095 days\)\.

-**AWS owned keys**
-You cannot manage key rotation for AWS owned keys\.
-The [key rotation](#rotate-keys) strategy for an AWS owned key is determined by the AWS service that creates and manages the key\.
-For details, see the *Encryption at Rest* topic in the user guide or developer guide for the service\.

 **AWS services**
 You can enable automatic key rotation on the [customer managed keys](concepts.md#customer-cmk) that you use for server\-side encryption in AWS services\.
 The annual rotation is transparent and compatible with AWS services\.